dariowho/intents/README.md

 # Dialogflow Agents

-A Python library to define and operate with Dialogflow Agents with an easy, code-first approach.
+A Python library to define and operate Dialogflow Agents with an easy, code-first approach.

+> **disclaimer**: this project is not affiliated, associated, authorized,
+> endorsed by, or in any way officially connected with Dialogflow.
+The names
+> Dialogflow, Google, as well as related names, marks, emblems and images are
+> registered trademarks of their respective owners.

 ## Project status